iriziotis/jess/README.md

 			  individual atom distance cutoff defined in the temperature field of the ATOM record in the template file.
+* `conservation_cutoff`: a cutoff defined in the b-factor field of the query structure.
+                         Atoms whose value in the b-factor field is lower than this cutoff will be ignored.

 As a rough estimate the distance cutoff should be 1.5-4 times the RMSD cutoff.
 But if you make it very large execution